 Kasha-Katuwe Tent Rocks National Monument

 Kasha-Katuwe Tent Rocks National Monument, which sits on the Pajarito Plateau in north-central New Mexico, boasts some of the most fascinating geology in the state, nay the country, yet it continues to stay super low key.
 Visitors can trek Slot Canyon Trail to witness the striated rocks and hoodoos formed by volcanic eruptions that occurred up to seven million years ago.
-Next, read on to discover the most charming town in every U.S. state.
+Next, read on to discover the best hidden gem in every state.